cdelker/schemdraw/docs/usage/start.rst

 If not specified, elements reuse the same direction from the previous element, and begin where the previous element ended.

 Using the `with` context manager is a convenience, letting the drawing be displayed and saved upon exiting the `with` block.
-Schematics may also be created simply by assinging a new Drawing instance, but this requires explicitly adding elements to the drawing with `d.add` or d +=`, and calling `draw()` and/or `save()` to show the drawing:
+Schematics may also be created by assinging the new Drawing instance to a variable and adding elements to the drawing with `d.add` or `d +=`, then calling `draw()` and/or `save()` to show the drawing:

 .. code-block:: python